LadInTheLab/vnode/SECURITY.md

 ## Security Considerations

+Note - these security considerations are not unique to vNodes - they are inherent to typical use of Docker and MACVLAN, but I feel compelled to point them out in the interest of transparency.

 **Container Isolation**: Docker provides process isolation but shares the kernel.
 A container escape would compromise the host.

 **Privileged Containers**: Both containers run privileged for network stack access.
 This is required but reduces security boundaries.